fiddlesleet/World-Book-Challenge/july_book_recommendations.md

      * *The Book Thief* by Markus Zusak
      * *Storm Boy* by Colin Thiele (children's)
      * *Hitler's Daughter* by Jackie French (children's)
-     * *Marching Powder* by Rusty Young, on the true story of a British-Tanzanian man incarcerated in Bolivia's San Pedro prison
 193. Fiji
 194. Kiribati
 195. Marshall Islands